Old Woughton

 Old Woughton (/ˈwʊftən/ WUUF-tən) is a district and civil parish in south central Milton Keynes, Buckinghamshire, England.
-The parish was established in April 2012 by the division into two parts of Woughton parish.
-The original (undivided) civil parish was itself originally called "Woughton on the Green".
+The parish was established in April 2012, by the division into two parts of the historic "Woughton on the Green" civil parish.

 History

 Woughton-on-the-Green is listed in the Domesday Book of 1086.

 The parish church of the Assumption of the Blessed Virgin dates from the 13th century.
 The tower was added in the 15th century, and the church was extended in the 19th century, adding the north porch and organ loft.

 The Old Swan Inn dates back to 1700.

 Woughton House was built in 1813, and was the home of Major W J Levi JP of the Royal Bucks Hussars.
 It is now a hotel.

 The Methodist Chapel dates from 1867.

 Creation of the modern parish

-The parish was created following a campaign by residents of Woughton parish who petitioned Milton Keynes Council in 2010.
+The parish was created following a campaign by residents of (what was then) Woughton on the Green (parish), who petitioned Milton Keynes Council in 2010.
 The Council originally rejected the proposals, however it agreed to instigate a further review.
 The proposal was reconsidered by Milton Keynes Council in November 2011 who decided to split the Woughton parish into two and establish a new parish from April 2012 The new parish was given the temporary name of 'Ouzel Valley' and elections to the parish council were held in May 2012.
 At the first meeting of the nine-member parish council on 9 May 2012 the name of Old Woughton Parish was adopted.
+(The remainnder of the original parish retained the name "Woughton on the Green" until January 2025, when it changed its name to simply Woughton.)